makeplans/changelog/readme.md

 # MakePlans Changelog

+2022-03-03

+* Custom text to display to user when there is no availability on the booking site.

+2021-12-25

+Æ Added Whereby integration

+2021-11-13

+* Support for SMS notification phone number per resource

+2021-11-04

+* We are now makeplans.com
+* robot@booking.makeplans.com is now used as mailer sender address.
+* Stripe secret key is now no longer used, we only use OAuth token (Was not possible to use at the time we released the Stripe integration).

+2021-11-04

+* Booking notes are now showin the calendar preview

+2021-09-05
+* Show Zoom join url for event

+2021-09-05
+* Add support for individual Zoom links (paid plan required)

+2021-08-05

+* Emails are now sent to the customer after an event is changed or cancelled.
+* Fixed bug so that SMS reminder time is changed when event time is changed.
+* Web-hook event-delete is triggered.

+2021-08-02

+* Add custom text to display when the user is waiting for confirmation for a booking.

+2021-07-05

+* Added Notion integration.

 2021-06-25

 * It is now possible to save a card when paying for a booking using Stripe.
 The saved card can be reused for next booking.
 The customer can also add and remove stored cards on their profile.